Part-1

 -rwxr-x--x 1 oracle dba 8851 Nov 2 2005 sqlplusO

-comm.
+Even though the size is the same in both cases, cmp proved that the two programs differ. comm.
 The command comm is similar to the others but the output comes in three columns, separated by tabs.
 Here is an example:

 # comm file1 file2